meilame-tayebjee/Support_Vector_Clustering/README.md

 # Support Vector Clustering

-## Gabriel Buffet, Nils Cazemier & Meilame TAYEBJEE
+## Gabriel Buffet, Nils Cazemier & Meilame Tayebjee
 ### ENSAE 2023-2024

 This project has been realised for the Advanced Machine Learning course of the MEng @ ENSAE (Paris, France) by Prof. Austin Stromme.